Best Things to do in Porto, Portugal in 3 days

 A walk through Ribeira is one of the must things to do in Porto.
 This UNESCO recognized area is one of the oldest in the city, with its history closely related to naval trade.
 The riverfront stretch, Cais de Ribeira, is picture perfect with many colorful buildings, and incredible views of Douro River, Luis I bridge and Vila de Nova on the other side.

-Cais de Ribeira is the most lively spot in the city.
+Cais de Ribeira is the liveliest spot in the city.
 The waterfront is lined with cafes and restaurants, which makes for a perfect spot to stop for a drink and people watch.

 Walk the Louis I bridge